 1. Improper Installation

-Additionally, look for a water heater with thick insulation.
+You should also look for a water heater with thick insulation.
 It should have durable heating elements and porcelain or glass-lined casing.
 Other features such as a self-cleaning function can help reduce mineral or sediment buildup.

 4. Infrequent Maintenance

-Four Signs Your Water Heater Needs Replacing
+Signs Your Water Heater Needs Replacing

 1. Strange Noises